Collinsville Cemetery, Queensland: Collinsville Mine Disaster

 The Collinsville Cemetery is also the burial place of those killed in the Collinsville mine disaster.
-Seven men died in the Number One Tunnel of the Collinsville State Coal Mine at 5.50pm on Wednesday 13 October 1954.
+Seven men died in the Number One Tunnel of the Collinsville State Coal Mine at 5.50 p.m. on Wednesday 13 October 1954.
 At the time, about 40 miners were working underground.
 The cause of disaster was attributed to a gas outburst in which the carbon dioxide gas said to be almost pure at 98 percent filled the mine shaft and the miners asphyxiated.

 Two other men were badly affected by the gas and subsequently hospitalised.
 Mining personnel and the local Collinsville District Hospital Superintendent, Dr M.J.
 McEniery rallied together to rescue those still alive and to recover the bodies of those killed in the disaster.
-By 11pm on the night of the disaster the bodies of the miners killed had been recovered.
+By 11 p.m. on the night of the disaster the bodies of the miners killed had been recovered.

 News of the disaster prompted widespread expressions of sympathy.
 Messages were received from miners across the country, many of whom held work stoppages, including miners at the two state-owned mines of Mount Mulligan and Styx Number Three, to allow them to honour their colleagues killed in the disaster.
 A total of 38 officials representing various unions signed a Queensland Trades and Labour Council telegram of sympathy and the Red Flag was flown at half mast at the Brisbane Trades Hall.
 Condolence messages were also received from waterside workers, seamen, meatworkers, building and railway workers, the Australian Workers Union, the State Parliamentary Labour Party, the Communist Party, the Eureka Youth League, the Union of Australian Women and the Royal Australian Air Force at Townsville.